kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Offline.md

     App->LAM: assetDownloadFinished(mediaSource, location)

     @enduml
 	{% endplantuml %}

-For correct usage of this mechanism, please see [Apple's guide](https://developer.apple.com/library/content/documentation/AudioVideo/Conceptual/MediaPlaybackGuide/Contents/Resources/en.lproj/HTTPLiveStreaming/HTTPLiveStreaming.html) and [sample app](https://developer.apple.com/library/content/samplecode/HLSCatalog/Introduction/Intro.html).
+For correct usage of this mechanism, please see the [Apple guide](https://developer.apple.com/library/content/documentation/AudioVideo/Conceptual/MediaPlaybackGuide/Contents/Resources/en.lproj/HTTPLiveStreaming/HTTPLiveStreaming.html) and a [sample application](https://developer.apple.com/library/content/samplecode/HLSCatalog/Introduction/Intro.html).

-### Downloading with a 3rd-party tool
+#### Downloading with a Third-Party  Tool

-When the asset isn't downloadable by AVAssetDownloadTask (or if AVAssetDownloadTask is not available), the download will be done either with a 3rd party tool or by a [URLSessionDownloadTask].
-In those cases, there's no "prepare" step.
+When the asset isn't downloadable by `AVAssetDownloadTask` (or if `AVAssetDownloadTask` isn't available), you can perform a download using either a third-party tool or a [`URLSessionDownloadTask`](https://developer.apple.com/reference/foundation/urlsessiondownloadtask).
+In these cases, there's no "preparation" step.
 Instead, the application calls `getPreferredDownloadableMediaSource(for mediaEntry: MediaEntry)` to pick the best source.
 It then downloads the source, and at the end calls `assetDownloadFinished(mediaSource: MediaSource, location: URL)`.

 This case also applies to *Widevine Classic* assets.

 	{% plantuml %}
     @startuml
 	participant App
 	participant LocalAssetsManager as LAM